Read a little about each horse's history, personality and quirks that make them individual!

 Another young horse, Promise came in with some behaviour concerns.
 She was very cheeky and had learned to pin her ears back to get what she wanted, and growing quickly in size she had become difficult to handle.

 She spent the first few weeks in a stable and only handled by Jessie to whom she took boundaries and guidance from.
 Jessie soon realised that this horse was incredibly intelligent and hadn't been given a job.
 They started clicker training together and the list of tricks keeps growing.
-She is now trained under saddle and looking and acting very mature now, 8 months on.
+She is now trained under saddle and looking and acting very mature now, growing into a well mannered young lady.

 Spice is a quarter horse who are renowned for being very placid, kind horses.